nats-io/nats.go/jsv2/README.md

 - `JetStream` - top-level interface, used to create and manage streams, consumers and publishing messages
 - `Stream` - used to manage consumers for a specific stream, as well as performing stream-specific operations (purging, fetching and deleting messages by sequence number, fetching stream info)
 - `Consumer` - used to get information about a consumer as well as consuming messages
-- `JetStreamMsg` - used for message-specific operations - reading data, headers and metadata, as well as performing various types of acknowledgements
+- `Msg` - used for message-specific operations - reading data, headers and metadata, as well as performing various types of acknowledgements

 ## Basic usage